Linsen-gao-457/Linsen-gao-457.github.io/_pages/about.md

 ### About me👀

-I am a master student in Electrical and Computer Engineering at **the University of Waterloo** .
+I am a master student in Electrical and Computer Engineering at **the University of Waterloo**.
 I am exploring what I am passion about and I really want to do in the rest of my life.
 I dream of becoming a professor one day, driven by a desire to uplift others and make meaningful contributions to society as a whole.
 No matter the effort required, I am committed to this path, knowing it aligns with my deepest aspirations and values.

-motto
+Motto---

 "passion without motivation." ---Krishna

 ![University of Waterloo Logo](./images/Uwaterloo.gif)